tylerneylon/pumba/parse7.lua.md

 Usage:

-    ./parse7.lua.md 03.input
+    ./parse7.lua.md 04.input

 This file is a step toward adding modes to grammars and parsing.

 It's not done yet.

-After this file is able to parse `03.input` more cleanly than previous parsers, I plan to expand it in `parse8` which can parse `04.input`.
+After this file is able to parse `04.input` more cleanly than previous parsers, I plan to expand it in `parse8` which can parse it's own grammar.
-I may also aim to get `parse8` to be able to parse its own grammar, although that goal is not yet set in stone.

 -- TODO Update these comments once this file is fully implemented.